Carrot Ginger Soup

 - Add the broth, bay leaf, cinnamon and salt to the pot.
 Bring to a boil, then cover and turn the heat to low for a gentle simmer.
 Cook for 20-30 minutes or until the carrots are soft when pierced with a fork.

-- Divide each portion of soup into a bowl, swirl one tablespoon of coconut cream on top and garnish with crispy shallots, pine nuts and cilantro.
+- Divide each portion of soup into a bowl.
+If you'd like, swirl one tablespoon of coconut cream on top and garnish with crispy shallots, toasted pine nuts, and cilantro.

 ©Downshiftology.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.